Qingzhen

 Qingzhen (清镇 (清鎮, Qīngzhèn)) is a county-level city under the administration of Guiyang, the capital of Guizhou Province, China.
 It is located to the west of Guiyang's urban core, bordering Huaxi District to the southeast, the districts of Guanshanhu and Baiyun to the east and Xiuwen County to the northeast.

+Administrative divisions

+Qingzhen comprises 3 subdistricts, 6 towns and 3 ethnic townships: